---

 dispatch, method invocation is done based on a single criteria: class of the

 object.
-Most of the object oriented programming languages use single dispatch
+Most of the object oriented programming languages use `single dispatch`

 system.

-is invoked solely based on the class of
+In the following case method `double` is invoked solely based on the class of

 node.double

-As the name suggests in the case of Double dispatch
+As the name suggests in the case of `Double dispatch` dispatching depends on two

 things: class of the object and the class of the input object.